 How To Install the Google Play Store on an Amazon Fire Tablet

 Amazon’s lineup of Fire Tablets are some of the last remaining Android tablets worth buying.
 Google’s operating system, though one of the most used OSes in the world, was never quite able to adapt to the tablet ecosystem.
 Outside of two major successes with the budget-priced Nexus 7, released in 2012, and its second-generation model released in 2013, the tablet business has always been difficult for Android.
-From the expensive and flawed Google Pixel Tab—a Chrome OS tablet released by Google last year to entirely negative reviews—to Samsung’s wide-reaching and expansive Galaxy Tab lineup, last updated with a flagship tablet in the form of the Galaxy Tab S4 nd the upcoming Tab S5e, Android tablets never met the highs of Apple’s own iPad devices.
+Despite attempts from companies like Google and Samsung, Android tablets never quite hit the highs of the iPad.

 Perhaps that’s why Amazon’s tablets have found such a sweet spot in the budget range, following in the footsteps of the Nexus 7.
 Ranging in price from just $50 up to $150 for various models and screen sizes, the Fire Tablets are basically the cheapest way to get a device perfect for browsing the web, watching Netflix or Amazon Prime exclusives, and to play some light games on the go.
 They aren’t amazing tablets by any means, but for well under $200, they’re great content consumption devices.